-Resultant actions will support the attainment of the NI Assembly Energy Reduction Scheme 2020-24 target of 30% reduction target by 2030.
+Resultant actions will feed into a Climate Action Plan to support the attainment of the NI Assembly Energy Reduction Scheme 2020-24 target of 30% reduction target by 2030.
 This reduction is baselined against overall consumption in year 2016-17.

-In support of this target the Service Support Directorate is currently taking a number of actions as follows:
+In support of this target the Corporate Services Directorate is currently taking a number of actions as follows:

 - The Facilities & Assets Department continues to identify opportunities for environmental management across the entire estate with planned retrofits of a centralised Building Management System during planned modernisation projects. - All new buildings are required to achieve BREEAM Excellence status.
 BREEAM (Building Research Establishment Environmental Assessment Method) is the leading and most widely used environmental assessment method for buildings and communities.
-It sets the standard in sustainable design to ensure the best environmental practice is incorporated into a building. - Ink cartridges and vehicle oils are currently recycled through the supplier network. - Additionally, during 2022-23 the Fleet & Engineering Services Department will be scoping the ability to add electric vehicles and the supporting estate to the overall fleet with a view to moving to a more sustainable and energy efficient fleet over the coming years.
+It sets the standard in sustainable design to ensure the best environmental practice is incorporated into a building. - Ink cartridges and vehicle oils are currently recycled through the supplier network. - Additionally, during 2023-24 the Fleet & Engineering Services Department will be scoping the ability to add electric vehicles and the supporting estate to the overall fleet with a view to moving to a more sustainable and energy efficient fleet over the coming years.